leopd/MonsterMirror/README.md

 ## Status

 The source code for this project has not yet been released.
 This project is a placeholder while I work out a license I'm comfortable with.
+I expect to release the code Real-Soon-Now (TM) after I've gotten some knowledgeable feedback on the proposed [license](LICENSE).

 ## How does it work?